ADHD in Business

 Boost inclusion.
 Unlock potential.
 Retain talent.

-• Improves team morale and engagement by reducing misunderstandings
+• Improves communication, engagement, and team morale

-• Reduces risk through greater awareness of legal responsibilities and best practice
+• Reduces risk through greater awareness of legal responsibilities

 • Enhances recruitment and retention of neurodivergent talent